-To show that you are actively participating in this course you must within the first three weeks of the course take the first two chapter assessment tests in CCNA - Introduction to Networks.
-If you haven't passed these assessments with a minimum of 60% by the end of the third course week, you will be deregistered from this course and your place will be open for other applicants.
+To show that you are actively participating in this course you must within the first three weeks of the course take the second chapter assessment test in CCNA - Scaling Networks.
+If you haven't passed this assessment with a minimum of 60% by the end of the third course week, you will be deregistered from this course and your place will be open for other applicants.